 However, I disagree with the idea that only people who have lived through something can write about it.
 For certain books — like memoir — this is very true, obviously.
 Also, it does happen that some of the most comprehensive and gripping issue books tend to be written by people who have lived certain experiences.
 Ellen Hopkins’ breakout, CRANK, came directly from family experience and I don’t know if she would’ve been inspired to write it or if she could speak with such authority if she didn’t have this front lines perspective on meth and drug addiction.
 Still, what if men only wrote books from the male POV?
 What if gay people only wrote gay characters, or straight people only wrote straight characters?
+What if writing about social justice issues was only available to people impacted by those issues?
 What if I could only write about white, middle class, female, Russian literary agents?
 I’m exaggerating to prove a point here but I think you get it.

 Most issue books, in my opinion, need to start with character.
 And remember, every character is different.
 Some people who suffered rape think of themselves as victims.
 Others think of themselves as survivors.
-Every person reacts to an issue differently, so there’s not one way to tell a rape story or a meth story or a gay story.
+Every person reacts to an issue differently, so there’s not one way to approach writing about social justice or rape or meth addiction or being gay.
 So the character and their story should really be your starting point.
 Besides, a lot of people who really did live through an experience are emotionally invested in it.
 They may not be able to separate their experience from a fictional story with all the moving parts of other, wholly fictional novels on the shelves.
 As a result, they may only be able to think of a particular issue in one context.
 That’s not bad, but it is important to remember that there are many different experiences for every issue out there.
 How do you make sure you’re writing a valid character having a valid issue experience?
 There’s a fantastic thing called research, and more fiction writers need to use it.

 If you are writing about a person who has been adopted, go interview people who have had different adoption experiences.
 Interview people in closed and open adoptions, people whose parents raised them with the awareness that they were adopted and people whose parents did not, people who ended up with a great adoptive family and those who never quite bonded.
 Go interview mothers who gave up their children for adoption.
 Those who are grateful for their choice and those who regret it.
 Even if the birth mother is not a character in your story, you need to understand the issue from all sides.
 Interview an adoption counselor who matches families with birth mothers or a doctor who counsels or treats a lot of pregnant teens who are grappling with this choice.
 Sound like a lot of work?
 Well, yeah, but how are you going to understand this issue and these characters if you just make it all up?